PredixDev/predix-seed/tutorials/USERAUTH.md

-# Tutorial : User Authentication
+# Tutorial : User Authentication with UAA

 ## Introduction
 Real-world web applications almost always involve controlling access to information.
 For this reason one of the most needed features in a web application is authentication.
 Authenticating users makes the application more secure by allowing only authorized users access specific features and information.